aaron-seq/HeartDiseasesPrediction/README.md

 ## Prerequisites

-- Python 3.8 or higher
+- Python 3.11 or higher (recommended for backend)
 - Node.js 16 or higher
 - Docker and Docker Compose (optional, for containerized deployment)
 - 4GB RAM minimum for ML model inference